bitovi/github-actions-deploy-docker-to-ec2/README.md

 If you need to deploy multiple environments (e.g. `dev`, `staging`, `prod`) within the same repository, explicitly set `aws_resource_identifier` and append the environment name to ensure uniqueness.

 ## ✳️ **New in this release** ✳️
->- Added `docker_backup_retention`, allowing cleanup of old backups.
-Set the number of backups to keep, defaults to unlimited.
+- Added `docker_backup_retention`, allowing cleanup of old backups.
+Set the number of backups to keep, defaults to unlimited.</br>
->- Fixed some bugs related to certificate handling.
-Specifically dependencies and first-time root-cert creation.
+- Fixed some bugs related to certificate handling.
+Specifically dependencies and first-time root-cert creation.</br>
->- Added ALB with WAF option - Including priorities for rules and the possibility to add your own.> ✨ Both ALB and ELB can coexist, but when a domain is defined, it will be applied for ALB resources if both enabled.
+- Added ALB with WAF option - Including priorities for rules and the possibility to add your own.</br>
+✨ Both ALB and ELB can coexist, but when a domain is defined, it will be applied for ALB resources if both enabled.
 To disable the ELB, set `aws_elb_create` to false.

 ## Action Summary